charleschen35353/MelCycleGAN/README.md

 # Notebook

-We also provide a jupyter notebook to show the entire flow.
+We also provide a jupyter notebook to let you run on colab if the scripts or environment does not work.

 # Citation